-NUR 290 Nursing Capstone: Advanced Clinical Practicum 4
+NUR 290 Nursing Capstone:

+Advanced Clinical Practicum 4 credits (2.5 credits didactic, 1.0 lab credit, 0.5 credits clinical)

-(2.5 credits didactic, 1.0 lab credit, 0.5 credits clinical) Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, all Phase 1 and 2 requirements, and NUR 275 Competencies for Contemporary Nursing Practice.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, Collegelevel Math, all Phase 1 and 2 requirements, and NUR 275 Competencies for Contemporary Nursing Practice.
 Must be within three (3) credits or less of general education complete.
 In this clinical course, students will further develop their role as a member of the profession and continue to prepare for professional nursing practice.
 Emphasis is on advanced skills, knowledge, judgment, professional values, and NCLEX preparation.
 This course includes a laboratory and a dynamic clinical experience caring for multiple patients in a healthcare facility.
 Students are scheduled for clinical experiences and are required to travel to a clinical site during the course term.
-The course integrates the following products from Assessment Technologies Institute (ATI) for NCLEX preparation: the ATI Capstone Course and the ATI Live Review.
-These activities are mandatory and include two separate twohour proctored exams and a two day, 18-hour virtual live review.
-Satisfactory grades in all components of the course: didactics, laboratory, clinical experience, and ATI capstone are required to pass the course.
+The course integrates the following products from

+Assessment Technologies Institute (ATI) for NCLEX preparation: the Virtual ATI series.
+These activities are mandatory.
+Satisfactory grades in all components of the course: didactics, lab, clinical experience, and Virtual-ATI are required to receive a grade in the course.